dtonhofer/prolog_notes/other_notes/random_notes_while_coding.md

 Arguments appearing in the head should be accessible by special variables like `$ARG1`, `$ARG2` etc.
 With this, Then one can write clauses which can both have structure in the head (for unification) and which can access that structure in the body w/o  the need to reconstruct it by hand: `foo([X,Y|Z],A,B) :- g($ARG1).` instead of `foo([X,Y|Z],A,B) :- g([X,Y|Z]).`

+Jan wielemaker writes:

+> The normal Prolog idiom is
+>
+> ```
+> f(A1, A2) :-
+>     A1 = h(X),
+>     A2 = h(Y),
+>     foo(A1, A2).
+> ```
+>
+> Currently the price is that this stops this clause to be considered for clause indexing.
+That
+> should hopefully change at some point.
+Technically it should be not to hard what you propose.
+> I have my doubt it is worth breaking the uniformity for this reason.
+Note that (also not implemented),
+> the implementation could detect compound arguments being passed to subgoals and simply pass the term
+> rather than building it again.
+>
+> Ideally one (or both) of these optimizations should be implemented.

 ## Add HERE documents